ZhouYJ0213/lotus/documentation/en/dev/architecture.md

 We assume the use of an IDE that can follow Go symbolic reference or any other static analysis tool.

+FIXME: This still needs more work to achieve a coherent and (mostly) self-contained narrative that someone without prior knowledge of the Lotus code can read from beginning to end.

 FIXME: Add Github links to every `github.com` listed here (this should be able to be done programmatically, every relative path is to Lotus and the rest are absolute paths).
-Alternatively, we can probably collapse most of the links with their corresponding functions and structures.
+Alternatively, we can probably collapse most of the links with their corresponding functions and structures (might also help reducing the package qualifiers used sometimes).

 # CLI, API